Trade with the EU

 - For services, it is vital to consider your professional qualifications, licences and authorisations, as there is no mutual recognition of professional qualifications under the new Free Trade Agreement.

 - You will need to comply with UK accounting and reporting requirements from 2021.
 All companies must use ‘UK adopted IAS (International Accounting Standards) instead of ‘EU adopted IAS for financial years beginning after the 1 January 2021.
 Fortunately, both sets of standards have not changed.
 They may do in future.

 - You should check for specific paperwork and other requirements when sending packages or parcels via a courier to your EU customers, suppliers or other EU based parties.

 Comply with the trade in goods and services provisions under the Free Trade Agreement

 - To ensure that you comply with the trade in goods and services provisions under the Free Trade Agreement, please familiarise yourself with Part Two, Heading One of the Agreement, Titles I, II and III.

 Tax and tariffs under the Free Trade Agreement

-Doing business with the EU after 1 January 2021 will attract paperwork and potential increased costs:
+Doing business with the EU following the end of the transition period will attract paperwork and potential increased costs: